devaultcrypto/DeVaultID-Specification/SPECIFICATION.md

 #### Reactive Collisions

-When a registration transaction is broadcast, it is technically possible for an attacker to inspect the transaction for the account name and automatically create a collision for account in order to prevent it from aquiring a minimal identifier.
+When a registration transaction is broadcast, it is technically possible for an attacker to inspect the transaction for the account name and automatically create a collision for the account in order to prevent it from aquiring a minimal identifier.
 The number of collisions can be configured based on the acceptable cost for the attacker and the desired expected length the attacker wants the user to have for their **Collision Avoidance Part**.

 The impact of the attack depends partly on the acceptable costs for the attacker, and partly on random chance, but is limited in what damage it can do (force longer identifiers).